TNTU-F-12-internship/rs-content/content/en/blog/post-5.md

 We are pleased to mark the milestone - this year, for the first time Ukrainian participants joined the hackathon!
 One of the teams was led by Roman Gashynskyi, 4th year student of Ternopil Ivan Puluj National Technical University, who currently does his bachelor studies  in computer sciences at TNTU and Rework-Space within the cooperative education programme.
-Among his teammates were Ivan Osiichuk, also a cooperative education fellow doing his master studies at TNTU and Rework-Space; Yaroslav Mashtaliar, 4th year student of Ivan Franko National University of Lviv; TNTU student Nazarii Melnyk as well as TNTU alumnus Aser Kashosi.
+Among his teammates were: Ivan Osiichuk, also a cooperative education fellow doing his master studies at TNTU and Rework-Space; Yaroslav Mashtaliar, 4th year student of Ivan Franko National University of Lviv; TNTU student Nazarii Melnyk as well as TNTU alumnus Aser Kashosi.
 The StellOracle project was also supported by TNTU researchers Vitaly Brevus and Yuriy Skorenkyy.